adhocteam/cohorts-launch/README.md

 * Organizational Defaults

 * Wufoo
-  * Wufoo hosts all forms used for Kimball.
+  * Wufoo hosts all forms used for Cohorts.
   * On the Server Side there are 3 environment variables used:
     * WUFOO_ACCOUNT
     * WUFOO_API
     * WUFOO_SIGNUP_FORM
     * WUFOO_HANDSHAKE_KEY
-  * For SMS signup and form fills, "SMS Campaigns" are created in the Kimball app to associate a Wufoo form ID.
+  * For SMS signup and form fills, "SMS Campaigns" are created in the Cohorts app to associate a Wufoo form ID.
-  * Webhooks are used on Wufoo to send data back to Kimball.
+  * Webhooks are used on Wufoo to send data back to Cohorts.
 Currently there are 2 webhooks in use:
     * /people : This endpoint is used for new signups via the main signup/registration wufoo form.
     * /people/create_sms : This endpoint is used for new signups via the signup/registration Wufoo form that has been customized for SMS signup.
     * /submissions : This endpoint is for all other Wufoo forms (call out, availability, tests).
 It saves the results in the submissions model.